suprsend/suprsend-web-inbox/README.md

 **@suprsend/web-inbox** is used to integrate inbox channel in non react applications.
 For react application use [@suprsend/react-inbox](https://docs.suprsend.com/docs/inbox-react).

+**NOTE:** Guide on integrating this SDK in Angular framework can be found [here](https://github.com/suprsend/suprsend-web-inbox/blob/main/docs/angular-integration.md)

 ### Integrate using script tag

 This solution works if you are using applications like Django, Laravel, ruby.